Jesseekoh/Daily/logs.md

 **Today**: I plan on completing the My Team Page challenge on [devchallenges.io](https://devchallenges.io/challenges/hhmesazsqgKXrTkYkt0U).
 I'm trying to put to practice certain css techniques I have difficulty with i.e CSS grid.

 **Reflections**: Css grid is still very confusing.
 I plan on watching some more courses on the topic and practice more by engaging in some challenges like devchallenges.io.
 It felt really nice hosting my own site online.

+## 04.09.22

+**Previously**: I completed the team page challenge on devChallenges.

+**Today**: I plan to complete the interior consultant page challenge.

+**Reflections**: This challenge was somewhat annoying because I encountered some difficulties with stacking context and the width of some elements on certain screen sizes.
+It was frustrating because I had to inspect elements in the browser and tweak the styles from the inspector panel.
+Since I use the "Live Server" extension for Vscode, when it was time to add those tweaks to my styles.css the whole page would refresh making the other tweaks I haven't transfered to my stylesheet disappear making me start all over again trying different properties to fix the problem.
+Other than the above, it was a nice experience.